mako-framework/docs/03_command_line/02_commands.md

 #### <a id="input:arguments-and-options" href="#input:arguments-and-options">Arguments and options</a>

-You'll most likely want to pass arguments to your commands and to do so you'll have to define them in the `getArguments` method.
+You'll most likely want to pass arguments to your commands and to do so you'll have to define them using the `Arguments` attribute.

 ```
-public function getArguments(): array
-{
-	return [
+#[Arguments(
 	new Argument('argument', 'This is a positional argument'),
 	new Argument('--option1', 'This is an option argument'),
 	new Argument('-o|--option2', 'This is an option argument with an alias'),
 	new Argument('--option3', 'This is an optional option argument', Argument::IS_OPTIONAL),
-	];
-}
+)]
 ```

 > Note that there are 4 reserved argument names: `command`, `--env`, `--help` and `--mute`.